diku-dk/su-guides/guides/CSharpStyle.md

 ```sh
 $ dotnet format . -v diag --report .
 ```
-The first do specifies the path to the project/solution folder, the last dot specifies the path to where the report should be placed.
+The first dot specifies the path to the project/solution folder, the last dot specifies the path to where the report should be placed.
 When running this command the formatter will try to make the code follow the style guide specified in this document.

 The report generated will tell the user all the problems with the code style that could not be automatically fixed.
 It is important to look this report through and fix the problems it found.